dataq-instruments/Arduino_WinDaq/README.md

 This is an on-going project, final Windaq support has not been released yet

-External library is needed to build the sketch, download the zip file and import to Arduino IDE
+External library may be needed to build the sketch, download the zip file and import to Arduino IDE

 Make sure to use the latest DICOM100.EXE